SuperCh-SE-NCSU/ProjectScraping/README.md

 If there is some service that can send emails to him which notify him of a newly posted car, he won't miss it.

 ### Goals
 Our goal is to offer a mailing service to people who are looking at craigslist for used car, providing a craigslist link to the car that they have expressed their interests in from our subscribing website and the kbb price for the specific car.
+To reduce the complexity, we just look at the posted information in our area: Raleigh.

 To be To be more specific, we develop a website for people to subscribe to our email service and get car information that they specified.(car model, year of make, mileage,etc)Based on these information, we crawl craiglist and find the right car, which agree with the customers needs and look up the price for the car from Kbb.
 Then we will email subscribed customers the information they need: the basic information( such as year, make, mileage,price), a link to the original posts on craiglist, and the price from Kbb.
 There should be two versions of our application.